 Indifference sneaks up on you like someone slowly gaining weight.
 At first, it’s a pound or two a week, heck, no one will notice that!
 But after a year of busting the seams of all your favorite sweatpants, you realize that you’re three-stone heavier and unrecognizable.

-Sometimes we fight so hard to avoid confrontation, to avoid tension, and to live in ignorant bliss, that we aren’t able to see the silent sneak attack of indifference overwhelm our relationships.
+Sometimes we fight so hard to avoid confrontation, avoid tension, and to live in ignorant bliss, that we aren’t able to see the silent sneak attack of indifference overwhelm our relationships.

 Yet, indifference could well be worse than feelings of bitterness, resentment, or hatred in a relationship.
-Any of these emotions may have given my past relationship reason to fight, a reason to keep going, and here’s why…
+Any of these emotions may have given my past relationship a reason to fight, a reason to keep going, and here’s why…

 Stronger love = Stronger conflict